ThoughtWorksInc/stonecutter/README.md

     vagrant up

+When the VM has started, access the virtual machine by running:

+	vagrant ssh

-When the VM has started, the source folder will be located at /var/stonecutter
+The source folder will be located at /var/stonecutter

 [Vagrant]: https://www.vagrantup.com